-Generally when it comes to cake decorating, rolled fondant is the type in question.
-Rolled fondant is a pliable, dough-like icing which is popular for use on occasion cakes.
-It is made of sugar, water, gelatin and food-grade glycerine.
-Its smooth appearance gives cakes a polished look, and rolled fondant is also flexible and workable enough to mold into shapes, which is very effective for decorating cakes.
+Generally, when it comes to cake decorating, rolled fondant is the type in question.
+Rolled fondant is a pliable, dough-like icing that is popular for use on occasion cakes.
+It is made of sugar, water, gelatin, and food-grade glycerine.
+Its smooth appearance gives cakes a polished look and rolled fondant is also flexible and workable enough to mold into shapes, which is very effective for decorating cakes.

 Using Gum Paste

 Like fondant, gum paste is a pliable dough that is often used for cake decorating.
 However, instead of gelatin, it is made using egg whites, confectioners’ sugar, and shortening.
 It can be rolled quite thin and is ideal for creating hand-modeled flowers or other intricate decorations.
 While fondant will remain soft, gum paste dries quite hard and is better suited for decoration on a cake than for, say, covering an entire cake.